-Pudendal nerve entrapment occurs when the nerve is compressed, such as from a tumor.
+Pudendal nerve entrapment occurs when that nerve is compressed, such as from a tumor.
 Symptoms include painful bowel movements and groin pain.
-Some treatments and exercises can help you manage the pain.
+Some treatments and exercises may help you manage the pain.

 Pudendal nerve entrapment happens when the pudendal nerve, which carries signals from your genital and anal area to your spinal cord, becomes compressed and causes chronic pelvic pain.

-Read on to learn about the possible causes of pudendal nerve entrapment, how to recognize its symptoms, and what treatments are available for this type of nerve pain.
+Read on to learn about the possible causes of pudendal nerve entrapment, how to recognize its symptoms, and the treatments available for this type of nerve pain.

 - Putting too much pressure on your pelvis: Activities like riding a bike or not pooping regularly can overwork pelvic muscles and cause inflammation that compresses the pudendal nerve.